 Mixed in among the shops in the souk are small restaurants serving a variety of quick foods including one of our favorites, falafel.
-It consists of ground chickpeas and spices rolled like a big Italian meatball or flattened into a breakfast sausage-sized patty, deep-fried and served inside freshly baked pita bread with chopped lettuce, tomato, and cucumber, and yogurt/tahini dressing.
-Mm-mmm makes my mouth water to talk about it.
+It consists of ground chickpeas and spices rolled like a big Italian meat-ball or flattened into a breakfast sausage-sized patty, deep-fried and served inside freshly baked pita bread with chopped lettuce, tomato, and cucumber, and yogurt/tahini dressing.
+Mm-mm makes my mouth water to talk about it.

 Here is a website where we bought our latest, but a search for falafel will get you others as well.

-While you’re out shopping, you are likely to find a place that serves fresh-squeezed fruit blends with apples, bananas, pineapples, oranges, and some exotic ones too.
+While you’re out shopping, you are likely to also find a place that serves fresh-squeezed fruit blends with apples, bananas, pineapples, oranges, and some exotic ones too.
 You can watch the attendant work his magic and hand you the delicious, refreshing drink to go with the falafel.
 “Here’s a sidewalk table, let’s take a seat.”
 If you have been shopping a while, you’ll need the break to get re-energized to continue “just a few more blocks.”